Negligent Security Claims Against Property Owners In Colorado

 There were 24,766 violent crimes in Colorado in 2019.
-Approximately half of these crimes occurred in places other than private residences (CAPTA, Colorado Auto Theft Prevention Authority).
-When a violent crime happens in a place that is owned and/or managed by someone else, and the owner did not provide reasonable safeguards to keep the property safe, victims may be able to bring a negligent security claim against the property owner.
+According to the Colorado Auto Theft Prevention Authority (CATPA), approximately half of these crimes occurred in places other than private residences.
+When a violent crime happens in a place that is owned and/or managed by someone else and the owner did not provide reasonable safeguards to keep the property safe, victims may be able to bring a negligent security claim against the property owner.

 - Inadequate lighting